bparanj/crystal/electronics/experiments/half-wave-rectifier/half-wave-rectifier.md

 Step 4

 Run the simulation.
 You can see the voltage is now DC.
 Capacitor is used to smoothen the voltage.

+This demonstrates how capacitors smooth pulsating DC by storing and releasing energy during voltage peaks and dips.

-If you look closely there is ripples in the output wave.
+If you look closely there are ripples in the output wave.

 s4